goeb/smit/index.md

 Some of the main features of Smit are:

 - Easy customization of properties
+- "One-click" multi-column sorting
 - Uploaded images displayed as thumbnails
-- "One-click" multi-column sorting
 - Advanced searching (including full text searching)
 - Rich text, with preview
 - Exporting contents to HTML, CSV, PDF (via the browser's capability)
 - Multiple projects support
+- Bookmark-friendly URL
 - Trigger of external program on new entry
 - Custom tags on entries
 - Self-Contained: Smit is a single stand-alone executable